 It will take longer than we think.

-The manufacturers of Implantable, Life-Sustaining, and Life-Supporting (I/LS/LS) devices must comply with the final rule by submitting to the Global Unique Device Identification Database (GUDID) by Sept.
-24, 2015.
-Class II manufacturers have until Sept.
-24, 2016.
 While it is tempting to think there is time to spare, the experience of the Class III manufacturers in 2014 proved that a successful compliance effort can take many months to implement.
+The Class I enforcement deadline is almost here.
 Starting early leaves room to navigate the obstacles that may arise along the way.

 Not complying will cost us money.

 Device manufacturers that do not meet the deadline to comply with the new labeling and data submissions requirements run the risk of their products being considered by the FDA as misbranded.
 Under FDA guidelines, non-compliant labels are treated the same as labels that may contain “false or misleading” information.
 Apart from the risk of financial and legal penalties, misbranded devices may not be sold.